LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 The third argument of ``print_message/3`` is the message itself, represented by a term.
 In the above example, the message term is ``banner``.
-Using a term to represent a message instead of a string with the message text itself have significant advantages.
+Using a term to represent a message instead of a string with the message text itself has significant advantages.
 Notably, it allows using a compound term for easy parameterization of the message text and simplifies machine-processing, localization of applications, and message interception.
 For example: